React useEffect Hook Flow

 Take a look at the function below, which returns a string:

-We are storing the value returned from App function in variable text and displaying it in the console.
 We know that Javascript is single threaded and can execute only one line at a time.
-The flow of execution is top-to-bottom.
+The flow of execution

 When we execute the code, this is what would happen

-1. The Javascript engine first sees a function declaration from line 1 to 3
+- The Javascript engine first sees a function declaration from line 1 to 3

-2. Then goes to line number 5 where it sees a function being called.
+- Then goes to line number 5 where it sees a function being called.

-4. In the next line the text is displayed in the console.
+variable. - In the next line the text is displayed in the console.

 Now that we understand the flow of Javascript in general, let's explore the useEffect() hook in a react component and explore when it is called and in what order.

-React useEffect
+React useEffect#

 Let's explore useEffect in React on three Lifecycle phases of react component.

-1. Mount
+- Mount

-2. Update
+- Update

-3. Unmount
+- Unmount

-useEffect on Mount
+useEffect on Mount#

 Take a look at the react component below

-When you scan through this code and find the useEffect with empty [] dependencies, you would have guessed that this hook runs only on mount (exactly like componentdidmount).
-Yes, you are right, it runs just on the mount. so you would get this in console
+have guessed that this hook runs only on mount (exactly like componentdidmount).
+Yes, you are right, it runs

 useEffect Ran!